-Congrats!
-You’re finally feeling adult enough to consider a switch from an apartment to a shiny new condo.
-Don’t cue the bragging rights just yet, though.
-You still need to decide if buying or renting fits your lifestyle.
+Congrats - you’re finally feeling adult enough to consider a switch from an apartment to a shiny new condo.
+However, you still need to decide if buying or renting fits your lifestyle.

 Actually, renting or buying a condo can look eerily similar to renting or buying a house, but don’t be fooled.
 Choosing to move into a condo and deciding whether to buy or rent has its own set of considerations, including where to find affordable condo insurance.

 We spoke with Crystal Colburn from Real Estate Excel about what goes into the decision-making process when it comes to whether to buy or rent a condo.
 Her expert knowledge should help nudge you closer to the right choice and save some headaches later on.